New Brunswick NDP candidates hope to lay groundwork for future success, despite gloomy election prospects

 Polling done by Narrative Research last month put the NDP at seven per cent of popular support and the Greens at 14 per cent.

-On the question of preferred premier, Thomason was the choice of five per cent while Green leader David Coon was favoured by 14 per cent.
+On the question of preferred premier, Thomason was the choice of five per cent while Green Leader David Coon was favoured by 14 per cent.

 Brigley said her company has been tracking Atlantic Canadians' satisfaction with provincial governments, as well as their provincial voting intentions, every quarter for more than 20 years.